hbctraining/publication_perfect/lessons/06_aligning_plots_using_cowplot.md

-# Aligning plots using cowplots
+# Aligning plots using cowplot

-In this lesson, we will introduce cowplot, a powerful package for aligning and arranging images into publication-quality figures.
+In this lesson, we will introduce `cowplot`, a powerful package for aligning and arranging images into publication-quality figures.
 It's a versatile package with a lot of functionality to ease in the assembly of figures.
 Our goal in this lesson is to create the boxplot figures (4D & 4E) as they appear in the [publication](https://els-jbs-prod-cdn.jbs.elsevierhealth.com/cms/attachment/728f6fe8-d0ac-4893-ac8d-535469a2a1d1/gr4.jpg).

 <p align="center">
 <img src="../img/fig4D_E.jpeg">
 </p>

-We have already plotted the Pax6 boxplot to match the publication, while providing some enhancements for the color palettes.
-However, if we want to create the figures above, we need to create the other three boxplots for Tbr2, Tubb3, and Pdrm16.
-Let's create these plots using similar code as to the Pax6 boxplot, but modifying the aesthetics to match the corresponding gene data and title.
+We have already plotted the *Pax6* boxplot to match the publication, while providing some enhancements for the color palettes.
+However, if we want to create the figures above, we need to create the other three boxplots for *Tbr2*, *Tubb3*, and *Pdrm16*.
+Let's create these plots using similar code as to the *Pax6* boxplot, but modifying the aesthetics to match the corresponding gene data and title.
 Also, to incorporate all boxplot images into a figure, we need to save them to variables/objects in our environment.

 ```r
 # Re-factor the levels to correspond to the same order as the Pax6 plot